Our top 10 tips to sorting the great from the good (and the not so great).

 6) Look for referrals or recommendations

-Facebook and google as well as trust pilot are good places to look for recommendations from previous couples.
+Google and facebook are good places to look for recommendations from previous couples.
 What do previous couples say about their experiences with the Photographer?
 Do they comment on how the Photographer interacted with them & guests?
 Are they happy with the final images?

 7) What are their contingency plans?